taiwangoldcard/website/content/goldcard-holders-faq/health-insurance.md

 ## Am I allowed to leave the country during the six-month period wait?
 You are only allowed to [leave only once for less than 30 days](https://www.nhi.gov.tw/english/Content_List.aspx?n=C88B41A4EAB5E692&topn=778856C209BCE527).
-The period you were outside Taiwan doesn't count for the six-month period.
-Please not that the six-month period starts from the date you entered Taiwan.
-If you already are in Taiwan when you receive the Gold Card, the starting period is the "issue date" written on the card.

 ## Where can I see a list of NHI clinics close to me?
 The NHI mobile app has a map-based search of all NHI facilities.